EwerthonMelzani/ewerthonmelzani.github.io/cv.md

 ---
 layout: page
-title: "About"
+title: "CV"
-permalink: /about/
+permalink: /cv/
 ---

-This is the about page lets test to see if it is working!!
+# CV

+Here is my CV file if you have any insteressting in contact me